vNihar007/-Virtual-Event-Management-Platform/readme.md

-# VIRTUAL EVENT MANAGEMT PLATFORM
+# VIRTUAL EVENT MANAGEMET PLATFORM

 A **RESTful API** designed to efficiently manage **user registration, authentication, and event access**, catering to both **event organizers and attendees**.
 This API enables seamless **user login, event browsing, and management**, ensuring a smooth and engaging experience for all participants. 🚀